Why Texas Homes Have Foundation Problems

 Crawl space inspections can expose you to mold, pests, standing water, and electrical hazards.
 If you are not comfortable or properly equipped, observe from the access hatch and leave entry to a professional.

-Cost figures in this article are typical Texas ranges, not quotes.
-Actual prices depend on soil conditions, access, and scope - always obtain multiple written estimates.
-Insurance coverage varies by policy; confirm details with your insurer.
+Foundation Compass does not publish repair-price ranges without a representative observed-bid dataset.
+Actual prices depend on the site and scope; obtain written estimates.
+Insurance coverage varies by policy and cause, so confirm details with your insurer.